 Inspired by the paintings of Swedish artist Simon Stålenhag, Tales From the Loop casts the players as Kids in the 1980s — the Bookworm, the Troublemaker, the Popular Kid, the Weirdo — who endure nagging parents, never-ending homework, and classroom bullies while investigating the mad-science Mysteries of the strange machines and weird creatures that have haunted the countryside since the Loop was built.
 Coriolis is an Arabian Nights-style space opera set in a remote cluster of star systems called The Third Horizon, a place ravaged by conflicts and war, but also home to proud civilizations, both new and old.
 Both these games adapt the “Year Zero” dice-pool system introduced in Free League’s 2014 post-apocalypse RPG Mutant: Year Zero – Roleplaying at the End of Days (featured in our July 2018 Mutant: Year Zero Bundle) and seen later in Forbidden Lands (presented in our January 2021 Forbidden Lands Bundle).

-Pay more than this offer’s threshold ($24.95 to start) and you’ll also get this offer’s entire Bonus Collection with four more titles worth an additional $50, including the complete Tales From the Loop core rulebook and its first supplement, Our Friends the Machines & Other Mysteries; the full-length Coriolis adventure The Dying Ship; and the Coriolis Gamemaster Screen, previously a Kickstarter exclusive and not available for sale anywhere outside this offer.
+Those who paid more than this offer’s threshold also got this offer’s entire Bonus Collection with four more titles worth an additional $50, including the complete Tales From the Loop core rulebook and its first supplement, Our Friends the Machines & Other Mysteries; the full-length Coriolis adventure The Dying Ship; and the Coriolis Gamemaster Screen, previously a Kickstarter exclusive and not available for sale anywhere outside this offer.

-And if you pay more than this offer’s threshold, ($24.95 to start), you’ll also get this offer’s entire Loop Collection with three more titles worth an additional $45, including the standalone sequel game Things From the Flood, the Tales From the Loop scenario collection Out of Time, and the Tales from the Loop RPG Starter Set.
+This offer’s Loop Collection added three more titles worth an additional $45, including the standalone sequel game Things From the Flood, the Tales From the Loop scenario collection Out of Time, and the Tales from the Loop RPG Starter Set.